akhercha/celestia-inscription-mint/README.md

 If you cannot export the private key from the Keplr wallet, you can do so through the following method:

 1. First, configure the `.env` file, leaving `PRIVATE_KEY` blank.
-2. Use `node wallet_gen.js` to generate wallets
+2. Use `bun wallet_gen.js` to generate wallets
 3. Open the `wallet.json` file in the current directory
 4. Select any wallet as the main wallet.
 5. Open the Keplr wallet, transfer some $TIA to the wallet address you selected in step 4 above.
 6. Configure the wallet address you selected in step 4 above in the `PRIVATE_KEY` field in the `.env` file.
-7. Execute `node transfer.js` to batch transfer from the wallet selected in step 4 to other Mint wallets.
+7. Execute `bun transfer.js` to batch transfer from the wallet selected in step 4 to other Mint wallets.
-8. Execute `node mint.js` to start batch Minting, completion OK.
+8. Execute `bun mint.js` to start batch Minting, completion OK.